 Zoom in on that little sign in the middle of the rock wall to see this:

 Would you believe that the basin of Death Valley had standing water?

 Yup, that’s water.
-Not deep, and very salty, but water none the less!
+Not deep, and very salty, but water!
 Mind you, this was late March.
 I doubt there will be any water here in August.

 Remember that rock wall with the sea level sign?
 Step away about 1000 feet and you’ll see that it’s only the foothill of a far larger formation.
 You can barely make out the sea level sign about 1/4 of the way up this formation.

-Death Valley was absolutely fascinating and stunning.
+Death Valley was stunning.
 I never imagined that it would be as beautiful.

 One thing I realized is that I always imagined that Death Valley was the area on I-10 between Arizona and Los Angeles.
 That area is actually the Mojave Desert.
 The visitor center says that despite its name, Death Valley is not a particularly deadly place.